roshanravan/lab-grown-diamonds-book/README.md

 Legal and Regulatory Measures: The industry is exploring legal and regulatory measures to prohibit the undisclosed sale of lab-grown diamonds.
 This includes the development of legal definitions and standards that clearly distinguish between natural and lab-grown diamonds, as well as the regulation of the terminology used to describe lab-grown diamonds.
 By enforcing existing laws and working with international organizations, the industry aims to ensure that consumers are protected from fraudulent sales of lab-grown diamonds.

-10 citations

-in Lab-Grown Diamonds and Their Impact on the Diamond Industry, regarding Future Outlook, explain more about: Evolving impact of lab-grown diamonds

 Evolving Impact of Lab-Grown Diamonds:

 The impact of lab-grown diamonds on the diamond industry is expected to continue evolving in the future.
 Here are some key trends highlighted in the sources: